Leading Eye Doctors in Manasquan

 Exceptional eye exams: If you are looking for a quality eye exam that offers comprehensive evaluation of your ocular health and outstanding visual outcomes, Shore Family Eyecare offers the expertise of different training to meet the demands of your visual needs.
 Some people have visual complaints that require extensive examination of the eyes, while others have eyes that work fine but are struggling academically, and there are others that have their eye health managed by other doctors and need special attention paid to the optical options of low vision.
 Wouldn’t it be nice to pick the type of exam that you receive provided by a doctor that is board certified on the problem you are having?
-Dr. Amanda Miskewicz-Zastrow is residency trained in ocular disease and has become the office’s glaucoma specialist.
+Dr. Kathleen Kinzley is focuses on ocular disease and has become our office glaucoma specialist.
 Dr. Maria Richman is a past chair of the American Optometric Association’s Vision Rehabilitation Section and limits her practice to seeing only visually impaired children and adults.
 Dr. Harvey Richman is board certified in Pediatric and Vision Developmental eye care services.

 No wait: Many practices will double book patients or put time limits on the exam to less than 10 minutes.
 At Shore Family Eyecare, we stagger our exams and give up to an hour for each patient visit to ensure your doctor has time to give you an optimal prescription for you and thoroughly evaluate your ocular health.
 Last year our average wait time to see the doctor was less than 5 minutes.
 We are here for you, not the other way around.